iTwin/appui/docs/changehistory/NextVersion.md

 ### Changes

 - `AppNotificationManager` no longer requires `StatusBar` to be rendered in the active frontstage to show messages.
+- Popout Widgets will now size to content on popout.

 ### Fixes